LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 - `-gr` or `--github-repo` : the GitHub repository name for the project
 - `-pt` or `--package-title` : the title of the package to be used in readme headings and on the Umbraco Marketplace (if omitted, defaults to a 'friendlier' version of the `-n` parameter)

 The template includes running a script (setup.cmd).
 For security reasons, dotnet templates will prompt for confirmation before executing the script.
-Either type Y when prompted, or add `allow-scripts yes` to the dotnet command to avoid seeing that prompt.
+Either type Y when prompted, or add `--allow-scripts yes` to the dotnet command to avoid seeing that prompt.

 NB the setup script includes running a npm install command: so expect this process to take a fair while!
 When the template has completed you'll see an "All done!" message in the command window.